Hope Floats Trainings

 Fundamentals of Grief: Helping Individuals Navigate Their Grief Journey

-A 6 CE workshop for social service professionals, educators, and members of the community
+A 6 CE, in-person workshop for social service professionals, educators, and members of the community

 Workshop facilitated by Maureen Walsh, NP, FT and Erin Hourahan, LICSW

 "The Fundamentals of Grief Training was not only interesting and informative but provided much needed answers to questions such as how to explain death to children.
 It was clear from the outset that the presenters Maureen and Erin were not only very knowledgeable but also very caring and warm individuals.
 Also appreciated, were the wonderful book recommendations each provided." ~Madeleine F.

 Registration deadline: 5/17/22.
 Cancellations made before 5/16/22 will be fully refunded.
 No refunds after 5/16/22.
 Certificates of completion will be mailed to participants after fully attending all six hours of this workshop and completion of workshop evaluations.
 This is an in person workshop.
 For more information contact us 781-585-4221 ext.3 or at firstname.lastname@example.org.

 Every person will experience grief and loss – a normal yet profound sense of final separation from something or someone important.
 While there are similarities in how individuals work through and experience loss, grief is a complicated and truly unique experience that requires helpers to be sensitive to the needs and experiences of those they are supporting.
 This workshop is designed to give helpers an increased awareness of the dynamics of grief, and to provide tools and strategies to best support someone who is grieving.

 Through presentation, case study exercises, personal reflection, and group discussion, this workshop will cover Disenfranchised Grief, Grief Theories, Chaos of Grief, Children & Grief, Grief vs. Major Depressive Disorder, What Grievers Need, Grief Over Time, Tools and Strategies and more.